 The good news is that there are plenty of ways to stay safe when online.
 To help, we’ve brought together some of the best pieces of advice here.

-Let’s go through the top 15 internet safety rules for kids and adults to follow.
+Let’s go through the top 15 internet safety tips for kids and adults to follow.

 1) Keep Your Confidential Data Offline